mjtanner-github/Great_JATE/README.md

 - Employs an IndexedDB and implements both GET and PUT methods.

-- Saves content from the text editor automatically user focused changes away from the application window.
+- Saves content from the text editor automatically when user focused changes away from the application window.

 ## Technology